ajitagupta/relax/README.md

 ## 3) Power Yoga

 Power Yoga is more intense than regular yoga and a great complimentary exercise to running, weight training or team sports.
 Also, it involves many variations of stretching and toning to keep your body in shape and healthy.
-Mindful silence also helps to relax and recollect your thoughts.
+Additionally, mindful silence helps to relax and recollect your thoughts.

 ## 4) Saying No